Griffith Observatory: Renovation and expansion

 The observatory closed on January 6, 2002, for renovation and a major expansion of exhibit space.
 It reopened to the public on November 2, 2006, retaining its Art Deco exterior.
 The $93 million renovation, paid largely by a public bond issue, restored the building, as well as replaced the aging planetarium dome.
 The building was expanded underground, with completely new exhibits, a café, gift shop, and the new Leonard Nimoy Event Horizon Theater.

 On May 25, 2008, the Observatory offered visitors live coverage of the Phoenix landing on Mars.

 Ed Krupp has been the director of the Observatory since 1974.
-He has been responsible for updating the technology and the building for over 45 years.
+He has been responsible for updating the technology and the building for 52 years.

+2028 Summer Olympics

+During the 2028 Summer Olympics, the Griffith Observatory will be the finishing point for the cycling road race and the road cycling time trials.

 Architecture and design

 Griffith Observatory combines Greek and Beaux-Arts styles and also contains Moderne influences.
 The exterior is embellished with the Greek key pattern.